-Why would Luke, inspired by the Holy Spirit of God, write about an observed Feast from the Law of Moses, decades after Jesus died and ascended “if” it was abolished’?
+Why would Luke, inspired by the Holy Spirit of God, write about an observed High Sabbath Day from the Law of Moses, decades after Jesus died and ascended “if” it was abolished‘?

-The only logical reason that the Holy Spirit had Luke write it down is because it’s not abolished.
-It’s because Luke knew this was a current and valid Feast to observe.
-He knew those that read this letter would understand exactly when this took place because they also had observed and kept this Feast of the LORD.
+The only logical reason that the Holy Spirit had Luke write it down is because they’re not abolished.
+Luke knew this was a current and valid Law to observe.
+He knew those that read this letter (non-Jew Theophilus) would understand exactly when this took place because they also had observed and kept this Feasts of the LORD.

 Just like the Sabbaths that I mentioned in my blog “Forever Means Forever”, these Feasts are the LORD’s not the Jew’s.
 These Feasts are His “Appointed Times” that He has set-apart to ‘meet with His people’, to celebrate with Him; and they are forever, unless the God of Abraham, Isaac and Jacob is a liar ~

 Leviticus 23:1-2 1The LORD spoke to Moses, saying, “Speak to the people of Israel and say to them, these are the appointed feasts of the LORD that you shall proclaim as holy convocations; they are my appointed feasts.